mathiasesn/obstacle_avoidance_with_dmps/DMP/README.md

-All the gifs shown below have a demostrated position for the end-effector marked with Some Markdown text with <span style="color:blue">some *blue* text</span>.
+All the gifs shown below have a demostrated position for the end-effector marked with blue and the DMP generated path is marked with orange.

 ### Online obstacle avoidance with original parameters
 ![](mov_obs_original_param/3D_ori_param.gif)